Yenisei: Navigation

 River steamers first came to the Yenisei River in 1864 and were brought in from the Netherlands and the United Kingdom across the icy Kara Sea.
 One was the steamer Nikolai.
 The steamship Thames attempted to explore the river, overwintered in 1876, but was damaged in the ice and eventually wrecked in the river.
 Success came with the steamers Frazer, Express in 1878 and, the next year, Moscow hauling supplies in and wheat out.
 The Dalman reached Yeniseisk in 1881.

 Imperial Russia placed river steamers on the massive river in an attempt to free up communication with land-locked Siberia.
 One, St. Nicholas took the future Tsar Nicholas II on his voyage to Siberia, and later conveyed Vladimir Lenin to prison.

 Engineers attempted to place river steamers in regular service on the river during the building of the Trans-Siberian Railway.
 The boats were needed to bring in the rails, engines and supplies.
 Captain Joseph Wiggins sailed the Orestes with rail in 1893.
 However, the sea and river route proved very difficult with several ships lost at sea and on the river.
-Both the Ob and Yenisey mouths feed into very long inlets, several hundred kilometres in length, which are shallow, ice bound and prone to high winds and thus treacherous for navigation.
+Both the Ob and Yenisei mouths feed into very long inlets, several hundred kilometres in length, which are shallow, ice bound and prone to high winds and thus treacherous for navigation.
 After the completion of the railway, river traffic reduced to only local service as the Arctic route and long river proved much too indirect a route.

-The first recreation team to navigate the Yenisey's entire length, including its violent upper tributary in Mongolia, was an Australian-Canadian expedition completed in September 2001.
+The first recreation team to navigate the Yenisei 's entire length, including its violent upper tributary in Mongolia, was an Australian-Canadian expedition completed in September 2001.
 Ben Kozel, Tim Cope, Colin Angus and Remy Quinter were on this team.
 Both Kozel and Angus wrote books detailing this expedition, and a documentary was produced for National Geographic Television.

 A canal inclined plane was built on the river in 1985 at the Krasnoyarsk Dam.

 History

-Nomadic tribes such as the Ket people and the Yugh people have lived along the banks of the Yenisey since ancient times, and this region is the location of the Yeniseian language family.
+Nomadic tribes such as the Ket people and the Yugh people have lived along the banks of the Yenisei since ancient times, and this region is the location of the Yeniseian language family.
 The Ket, numbering about 1000, are the only survivors today of those who originally lived throughout central southern Siberia near the river banks.
 Their extinct relatives included the Kotts, Assans, Arins, Baikots and Pumpokols who lived further upriver to the south.
 The modern Ket lived in the eastern middle areas of the river before being assimilated politically into Russia during the 17th through 19th centuries.

-Some of the earliest known evidence of Turkic origins was found in the Yenisey Valley in the form of stelae, stone monoliths and memorial tablets dating from between the seventh and ninth centuries AD, along with some documents that were found in China's Xinjiang region.
+Some of the earliest known evidence of Turkic origins was found in the Yenisei Valley in the form of stelae, stone monoliths and memorial tablets dating from between the seventh and ninth centuries AD, along with some documents that were found in China's Xinjiang region.
 The written evidence gathered from these sources tells of battles fought between the Turks and the Chinese and other legends.
 There are also examples of Uyghur poetry, though most have survived only in Chinese translation.